petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

     --dep Dockerfile \
     --out "cases/{var}/postProcessing" \
     "laminar" "k-epsilon" "k-omega"
+    --no-commit # TODO -- commit by default
 ```

+If you look at the `git log`, you'll notice that Calkit is making Git
+commits for all of these actions.
+This is considered a sane default that should help make things easier,
+but it is possible to disable this with `--no-commit`.

 We are defining an output for each simulation as the `postProcessing` folder,
 which we will cache and push to the cloud for backup,